seanbreckenridge/ttt/README.md

 # ttt

-Logs metadata for shell commands; an extension to my shell history.
+Logs metadata for shell scripts/invocations; an extension to my shell history.

 This is essentially a wrapper script to store metadata.
 The wrapper script `ttt` takes any other command as input, stores some metadata about it in a history file, and then runs the command as normal.
 Its quite literally: